we-make-software/tech/README.md

 Lets change topic a little bit so we don’t focus on only one thing but many.
 Lets go back to the CPU, the central processing unit.
 The CPU is limited by cores and workload.

-We also have the GPU, the graphics processing unit, which can have many cores.
-So where should we place a task, CPU or GPU?
+We have the CPU, the central processing unit, which is responsible for managing and controlling the system.
+The CPU handles control, scheduling, and all hardware interaction tasks.

-The best approach is to think of it like a sandwich.
-The first layer must always be the CPU.
-The CPU handles control and hardware tasks.
-Then we can send tasks to the GPU for copy, paste, write, and calculation.
-The GPU is very fast at these data-parallel operations.

-However, tasks that involve hardware interaction should always stay on the CPU.
-The GPU cannot handle hardware directly.
-It is only for reading, writing  or performing calculations.

-This CPU/GPU sandwich is the basic idea to keep in mind when deciding where to run tasks.
-CPU controls the flow, GPU accelerates the heavy work.

-This is how it might look:
+When assigning tasks, the best approach is to remember that the CPU must always be the first layer.
+It controls the overall flow and decides when and how work should be performed.
+The CPU manages memory, coordinates with devices, and ensures synchronization between different operations.

-- Start with the CPU.
+Start with the CPU.
-- Pass the necessary information (like memory allocation with `kmalloc` or other data).
+Prepare or allocate memory as needed, for example using kmalloc or other methods.
-- Send the task to the GPU.
+Execute the task directly on the CPU.
-- Let the GPU run and process the task.

-You have two options:
-- Let the GPU run in the background and end the CPU task.
-- Or, have the CPU wait for the GPU to finish before continuing.
+Optionally, schedule background work or wait for completion before continuing.

+Most hardware vendors write drivers for Windows or Linux only, so we must follow their rules.
+Windows is a closed environment that requires multiple licenses and certificates just to access hardware, which makes it too heavy and restrictive.
+Linux is open and has many developers, but you still must follow system rules, otherwise you can end up with CPU locks or random errors.

 There are some problems.
 Most hardware vendors write drivers for Windows or Linux only.
 We must follow their rules.
 Windows is a closed environment that needs license after license, and sometimes even a certificate just to access hardware if you want to make your own software.
 Too heavy, no thanks.
 Linux is open and has many developers, but you still must follow the system rules, otherwise you can end up with CPU locks or random errors.